-The hardware on the Loog is basic, but functional.
-Since the guitar is a unique size, and only has 3 strings, Loog clearly couldn’t just buy existing hardware for the instrument, like most guitar companies do.
+The hardware on the Loog is basic but functional.
+Since the guitar is a unique size and only has three strings, Loog clearly couldn’t just buy existing hardware for the instrument, as most guitar companies do.
 Getting it custom made obviously costs more (which explains the price somewhat), so the bridge and tuners don’t feel like super-premium, heavy pieces of brass or anything, but that’s fine.
 The tuners and bridge work very well, and the Loog Pro stays in tune quite nicely, which is all that really matters.

 This Loog comes fully assembled.
 With previous versions of the Loog guitars you had to assemble it yourself.
 I prefer that they have now decided to ship them this way.

 For a parent who may not have any experience with guitars, having to assemble one is probably fairly intimidating.
 This isn’t the cheapest electric guitar for kids, but you can see that it is made of quality material, and the workmanship is good for a guitar in this price range.
 It appears to be somewhat durable, which is an important consideration for children.
 If a kid throws this around, they might knock it out of tune, or maybe put a dent in it, but it doesn’t feel like they’ll actually break it unless they’re really, really trying to.

 Things to look out for with this guitar